Client retainer deposits and escrow funds: The trust accounting mistakes non-legal service firms keep making

 This reconciliation is the control that catches errors before they compound.
 A small discrepancy caught in January is a correction.
 The same discrepancy, undetected until December, is a crisis.

+Because the civil liability, damaged client relationships, and reputational harm for mishandling client funds are the same regardless of industry.
+The bar rules evolved from painful experience with what happens when client funds are mismanaged.
+Non-legal firms face the same underlying risks without the regulatory structure that forces good behavior.
 Lawyers follow strict trust accounting rules because the consequences of mishandling client funds are severe: lost licenses, malpractice claims, and criminal charges.
 The rules evolved from painful experience with what happens when client funds are mismanaged.

 Non-legal service firms holding retainers and escrow funds face the same underlying risks, but without the same regulatory structure to enforce good behavior.
 The absence of bar oversight does not mean there are no consequences.
 Civil liability, damaged client relationships, and reputational harm all await firms that mishandle funds entrusted to them.